jcmujica/human-ids/README.md

 This project is licensed under the ISC License.

 Feel free to modify the `README.md` file to fit your project's specific details and requirements.

+## Contributing

+Contributions and bug reports are welcome!
+Feel free to open an issue or submit a pull request on the GitHub repository.
+Please ensure that your code follows the project's coding standards and includes appropriate test coverage.
+## License

+This project is licensed under the MIT License.